Recon-Fuzz/recon-docs/src/bootcamp/bootcamp_part_1.md

 Generally you should aim to make the `Setup` contract as simple as possible, this helps reduce the number of assumptions made and also makes it simpler for collaborators to understand the initial state that the fuzzer starts from.

-> NOTE: if you used the Recon Builder for scaffolding you'll most likely have to spend some time resolving compilation errors due to incorrect imports because it isn't capable of automatically resolving these in the same way that the extension does.
+> If you used the Recon Builder for scaffolding you'll most likely have to spend some time resolving compilation errors due to incorrect imports because it isn't capable of automatically resolving these in the same way that the extension does.

-In our case because of the relative simplicity of the contract that we're deploying in our test suite we can just check the constructor arguments of the `Morpho` contract to determine what we need to deploy it:
+In our case, because of the relative simplicity of the contract that we're deploying in our test suite we can just check the constructor arguments of the `Morpho` contract to determine what we need to deploy it:

 ```javascript
 contract Morpho is IMorphoStaticTyping {